Project-HAMi/HAMi/docs/dynamic-mig-support.md

               memory: 80896
               count: 1
   ```

-  ### Helm installation and updates will be based on the configuration in this file, overwriting the built-in configuration of Helm
+  > **Note** Helm installation and updates will be based on the configuration in this file, overwriting the built-in configuration of Helm

-  ### Be aware HAMi will find and use the first MIG template suitable to the task in the order of this configMap
+  > **Note** Be aware HAMi will find and use the first MIG template suitable to the task in the order of this configMap

 ## Running MIG jobs